ering0427/Interactive-Lab-Hub/Lab 1/README.md

 **Are there things that seemed better on paper than acted out?**

-Giving a treat while I am holding the device is not very convenient.
-If I put the device on the ground, the devie cannot always point to my dog because he loves to move around.
+Giving a treat while I am holding the device is not very convenient, but if I put the device on the ground, the devie cannot always point to my dog because he loves to move around.
+Therefore, I still decided to hold the device while performing the actions.
 I'm also going to change 5 seconds to 3 seconds because Martin doesn't like to sit for long.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**

 We can add more functions to the device to make it an automatic feeder.
+I am still thinking about how to wizard the device to make it feed the dog.

 ## Part C. Prototype the device